VaclavMacha/AccuracyAtTop.jl/README.md

 (@v1.5) pkg> add https://github.com/VaclavMacha/AccuracyAtTop.jl#NeurIPS
 ```

+If you are using the anonymized repository, remove the branch mane `#NeurIPS` from the url.

  ## Usage

 This package provides a simple but powerful interface for solving many optimization problems with decision threshold